-Huge vocal show-outs are a hallmark of Mimi, but she’s consistently belting on the Kanye West-produced, retro soul-sampled “Stay The Night.”
+Huge vocal show-outs are a hallmark of Mimi, but she’s consistently belting on the Kanye West-produced, retro-soul sampled “Stay The Night.”
 Laced with a loop from Ramsey Lewis’ cover of The Stylistics’ “Betcha By Golly Wow,” Mariah sings in full voice from the opening note as she struggles to decide whether to stay or go.
 While she does utilize her whisper range, most of “Stay The Night” revolves around Mariah belting.
 She’s facing some persistent persuasion, and she’s torn.
 The hook prefaces the repeat of the loop with a few swoops and then Mariah powerfully accentuates the melody at the beginning of the loop.
 There’s even an unsuspecting key change while Mariah holds a powerful note.
 The song closes with Mariah rallying “and you keep on keep on keep on.”

 “When I Feel It”

 “When I Feel It” was supposed to be track 13 on the album, but didn’t find its way to listeners’ ears until 2007.
 The song revolves around a significant sample of The Dynamic Superiors’ “Here Comes That Feeling Again.”
 Copyright clearance was denied, and the song was forced to be excluded from the final tracklist.
 It’s unfortunate, because the retro vibe of the song is unmistakably Mimi.
 It’s got a unique edge though, because the sample is more than just a few seconds looped up.
 It’s a series of long pieces strung together.
-Unlike the less of a chopped-up, replayed elements like “Stay The Night” and “Your Girl,” this gives Mariah room to fully embody 70’s R&B diva over a largely untouched retro track.
+Unlike the chopped-up, replayed elements of “Stay The Night” and “Your Girl,” this gives Mariah room to fully embody 70’s R&B diva over a largely untouched retro track.

 “Fly Like a Bird”

-Emancipation culminates into a moment of true gospel fervor on the closing cut, “Fly Like A Bird.”
+Emancipation culminates into a moment of gospel fervor on the closing cut, “Fly Like A Bird.”
 The same keyboards, bass, and brass that surround Mariah throughout much of the album’s backbone once again unite on “Fly,” helping carry Mariah higher and higher.
 She starts reserved, mainly using her whisper register, until she starts mixing in her throat voice.
 By the final chorus, a choir takes over the chorus and Mariah vamps and riffs from low to high all the way to the big finish.
-If you weren’t saved before “Fly Like A Bird,” you surely are after.
+If you aren’t saved before “Fly Like A Bird,” you sure are after.